 Niacin may increase levels of homocysteine by depleting SAMe.

 High levels of homocysteine can be extremely dangerous.
-The doctor first will do the appropriate testing to get an accurate indication level so that a treatment plan can be constructed depending on the severity.
-At the wellness center, the treatment plan is extremely individualized depending on each patient's body.
-It is our mission to treat the cause of the problem, not just the symptoms, so that optimal health can be achieved.Back to Top
+The doctor first will do the appropriate testing to get an accurate indication level so that a management plan can be constructed depending on the severity.
+At the wellness center, the management plan is extremely individualized depending on each patient's body.
+It is our mission to manage the cause of the problem, not just the symptoms, so that optimal health can be achieved.Back to Top

-Learn more about how the Houston Wellness Clinic treats Homocysteine.Request Consultation
+Learn more about how the Houston Wellness Clinic manages Homocysteine.Request Consultation